4.70 Transfer Credit

 B. The student was admitted and enrolled as a graduate student at the institution where the graduate credit was completed.
 In addition, the student must be or have been in good standing at that institution.

-C. The graduate credit to be transferred is within the seven year time limit for completing a master's degree, or the ten year time limit for doctoral programs.
+C. The graduate credit to be transferred is within the seven year time limit for completing a master's degree, the five year limit for certificate programs, or the ten year time limit for doctoral programs.
 Graduate Credit transferred toward a program's elective credit requirement does not have to meet the seven or ten year time limit.

 D. The amount of credit to be transferred does not exceed 50% of that required by the particular degree the student is pursuing.
+For graduate certificates, students may transfer in no more than 33% of the credit hours required for the certificate, with the proviso that a minium of 9 semester credit hours for that certificate must be taken at Wright State.
 An exception is made for civil servants and military personnel employed by Wright Patterson Air Force Base who have been transferred to the base within the previous three years, who have no limit to the amount of graduate credit they may transfer.
 All such transfer credit is subject to all other requirements of this policy.

 E. The student has a Program of Study on file in the Graduate School.
 The Program of Study must clearly reflect the student's required courses (professional, core, advanced, introductory, general, etc.) and elective courses.
 Transfer courses do not have to be placed on the Program of Study until the courses have been approved by the Graduate School.
 The grade for the credit is "B" or better, or equivalent as determined by the School of Graduate Studies.
 The Graduate School may require additional information from the student and/or the institution in order to determine grade equivalency.